The art of questioning

 Kristof Van Rossem is Master in philosophy.
 He works as an independent trainer with an international experience of more than 15 years.
 His speciality are variations of Socratic Dialogue in different organisational settings: companies, schools, social welfare organisations, political parties, medical federations, governmental organisations etc. He published on various kinds of practical philosophy.
 Kristof is a teacher trainer at the University of Leuven (KULeuven) where he leads an annual seminar in philosophizing with children and adolescents.
 He teaches a.o. philosophy and (business) ethics at the Odisee University College of Brussels.
 He is leading an annual training course in Socratic dialogue facilitation a.o. at the ISVW (International School of Philosophy in Leusden).

-10 am : Welcome : introduction + questioning exercise in getting to know each other
+10.00 : Welcome : introduction + questioning exercise in/and getting to know each other

 12.30 : lunch